tpaviot/ProcessScheduler/doc/first_order_logic_constraints.rst

 .. note::
 	The :func:`implies` and :func:`if_then_else` functions names do not conflict with any other function name from another package, thus dont have any underscore suffix.

-Finally, an if/then/else statement is available throug the funcion :func:`if_then_else` which taks 3 parameters: a condition and two assertions that applies if the condition is True or False.
+Finally, an if/then/else statement is available through the function :func:`if_then_else` which takes 3 parameters: a condition and two assertions that applies if the condition is True or False.

 .. code-block:: python